Amortized Rejection Sampling in Universal Probabilistic Programming: APPROACH

 \end{proof}

-Since all three importance samplers use the same proposal distributions for $(x,\zzz)$, Theorem \ref{thm:equivalence} shows that they all target the same distribution, which is the posterior distribution specified by the original probabilistic program in Figure \ref{alg:sample-program}.
+Since all three importance samplers use the same proposal distributions for $(x,z)$, \cref{thm:equivalence} shows that they all target the same distribution, which is the posterior distribution specified by the original probabilistic program in \cref{alg:sample-program}.

 Finally, we can prove that our method handles inference in rejection sampling loops without introducing infinite variance.
-Note that variance may still be infinite for reasons not having to do with the rejection sampling loop, if $q(x|y)$ and $q(\zzz|x,y)$ are poorly chosen.
+Note that variance may still be infinite for reasons not having to do with the rejection sampling loop, if $q(x|y)$ and $q(z|x,y)$ are poorly chosen.

+\begin{theorem} If $\wc$ from \cref{def:idealized} has finite variance, then $\wo$ from \cref{def:ours} has finite variance, for any $N \geq 1$ and $M \geq 1$. \end{theorem} \begin{proof} Note that conditionally on $(x,y,z)$, $K$ follows a binomial distribution.
+Therefore, $\mathrm{Var}[\frac{K}{N} | x,y,z] < 1 < \infty$.
+Then, note that conditionally on $(x,y,z)$, $T_j$s are independent of each other and follow a geometric distribution.
+Therefore,